MLSysBook/mlsysbook/LINK_CHECKER.md

 ## 📖 How It Works

 1. **Local Server**: Starts Python HTTP server on port 8080
+2. **LinkChecker**: Uses the mature `linkchecker` Python package
-2. **Internal Check**: Crawls all HTML files for broken internal links
+3. **Internal Check**: Crawls all HTML files for broken internal links
-3. **External Check**: Tests external URLs (with rate limiting)
+4. **External Check**: Tests external URLs (with timeout and threading limits)
-4. **Common Issues**: Scans for typical problems like typos
+5. **Common Issues**: Scans for typical problems like doubled protocols
-5. **Cleanup**: Shuts down server and reports results
+6. **Cleanup**: Shuts down server and reports results

-The system is designed to catch issues early while being forgiving of temporary external link problems.
+The system uses the established `linkchecker` package (10+ years mature) instead of custom solutions, making it more reliable and easier to maintain.

 ## 🆘 Getting Help